Chengxiaozhi/JsonApiDotNetCore/docs/usage/resource-graph.md

 }
 ```

-### Defining Non-EF Resources
+### Manual Specification

-If you have resources that are not members of a DbContext, you can manually add them to the graph.
+You can also manually construct the graph.

 ```c#
 // Startup.cs